Rufus Norris

-Rufus Norris (born 16 January 1965) is a British theatre and film director, who is currently the Artistic Director and Chief Executive of the National Theatre.
+Sir Rufus John Norris (born 16 January 1965) is a British theatre and film director, who was the artistic director and chief executive of the National Theatre from 2015 to 2025.
+He received the Society of London Theatre Special Award in 2025 for his services to theatre.

 Life and career

 Norris grew up in Africa and Malaysia, attended North Bromsgrove High School and Kidderminster College of Further Education, and later trained as an actor at RADA before turning to directing.

 In 2001 he won the Evening Standard Award for Outstanding Newcomer for his production of David Rudkin's Afore Night Come at the Young Vic.

 In 2004, Norris won another Evening Standard Award, a Critic's Circle Award and an Olivier Award nomination for Best Director, for his production of Festen.